Internal control and risk management

 The Managing Director handles the Company’s everyday management in accordance with instructions and regulations from the Board of Directors.
 The Managing Director is responsible for the Company accounting being lawful and that assets are managed reliably.

 The CFO is responsible for the general control system of financial reporting.
 The areas of responsibility between financial administration of the Group and the regions have been defined precisely.
 Group level financial functions support, monitor, instruct and offer training to the financial organizations of the regions.
-Group level financial functions are also responsible for the Group’s internal financial reporting and support segment controllers in analyzing business processes.
-Financial organization in the regions is responsible for the functionality of the financial functions’ processes and correctness of figures in their region.
+Group level financial functions are also responsible for the Group’s financial reporting and support segment controllers in analyzing business processes.
+Financial organization in the regions is responsible for the functionality of the accounting processes and correctness of figures in their region.
 Controlling in segments operates under the segments’ business management and analyzes and supports the business processes.

 The Group’s IT function has a significant role both in financial reporting and internal control, as reporting and many control measures, such as process monitoring are based on IT solutions.